Jo Nesbo Books In Order – Complete List of Books

 Jo Nesbo Biography – About the Author

-Jo Nesbø is a Norwegian author best known for his Harry Hole mystery series.
+Jo Nesbø is a bestselling Norwegian author best known for his Harry Hole books.

-Born in 1960 in Molde, where he also grew up, he attended the Norwegian School of Economics from where he got his degree of Economics and Business Administration.
+Born in 1960 in Molde, where he also grew up, he attended the Norwegian School of Economics from where he got his degree in Economics and Business Administration.

 While he grew up in a family of readers, his first passion in life lay elsewhere: he wanted to become a professional football (soccer) player.